Request handlers¶

 Request handler normalization.¶

-A normal request handler in BlackSheep is defined as an asynchronous function having the following signature:
+A standard request handler in BlackSheep is defined as an asynchronous function with the following signature:

 from blacksheep import Request, Response